Alia Sabur

 Alia Sabur (born February 22, 1989) is an American materials scientist.
-She holds the record for being the world's youngest professor.
+She holds the record for being the world's youngest professor, received at the age of 18.

 Early life and education

 Sabur was born in New York City, New York.
 Her mother, Julie Sabur (born Kessler), worked as a reporter for News12 Long Island until 1995.
 She married Mohammed Sabur, a Pakistan native, in 1980.
 Alia, born on February 22, 1989, showed early signs of giftedness.
 She tested "off the IQ scale," according to an educator who tested her as a first-grader.
 As a fourth-grader, she left public school and was admitted to Stony Brook University at the age of 10, later graduating summa cum laude at 14.
 She also received a black belt in Tae Kwon Do at the age of 9.

 After Stony Brook, Sabur attended Drexel University, where she received her M.S. in 2006.

 Alia was recipient of the 2007 Dean fellowship from Drexel University.
 In 2007 she took a temporary position at Southern University in New Orleans after Hurricane Katrina.